 First Lieutenant Christian Todd provided critical leadership for the engineering Air Force Systems Engineering and Integration contract rebaseline effort, in which he overhauled 481 obsolescent requirements.
 He delivered $241 million dollars in essential services enabling Assured Access to Space for the U.S. Government on five National Security Space missions valued at more than $4 billion.
 First Lieutenant Todd’s leadership was also instrumental in executing the first Launch Enterprise engineering contract industry day for a potential multi-million-dollar follow-on contract.

 U.S. Special Operations Command

-Mr. Anthony Aldrich, Program Manager for the Small Business Innovative Research program, achieved a 139 percent increase in small business awards, almost a 50 percent increase in Total Obligation Authority, and a 247 percent increase in small business participation.
-He increased the number of awards to small businesses through streamlining acquisition procedures and using innovative techniques that provide similar flexibilities to Other Transaction Agreement contracts.
+Mr. Anthony Aldrich, program manager for the U.S. Special Operations Command Small Business Innovative Research program, achieved a 139 percent increase in small business awards, almost a 50 percent increase in Total Obligation Authority, and a 247 percent increase in small business participation.
+He increased the number of awards to small businesses by streamlining acquisition procedures and using innovative techniques that provide flexibilities similar to Other Transaction Agreements.
 Mr. Aldrich’s leadership established new customer alliances and developed vendors that will drive Special Forces toward their next generation solutions.